 We get it.
 Family life can be hectic.
 And taking great family photos isn’t always on the top of your list of things to do.
 However, someday you’ll wish that you had captured more of this special time in your life.
 So for the sake of your future self, it’s worth the effort to fit it in.

 Photographers Staheli and Coppelman both agree that family photos are extraordinarily important.
 They always encourage people to take photos with their family, whether it’s professionally done or not.

 Coppelman’s family photography philosophy all comes down to the unseen moments of authenticity.
 “Because I see photos as a visual story of one’s life, my approach to ‘family photography’ is a little different.
 My goal is for a photo to draw you in and take you back in time.
 For you to feel what you felt again, and to be reminded of a precious moment in the story of your life.“

 “Traditional family photos are great, but I’m more interested in the unscripted moments.
 I prefer candid, authentic interaction, as I find that’s what reflects the true energy between loved ones.

-“Your family is only at stages of life one time.
-They are moments in time that you will never get back.
-Yes, they are beautiful to hang and have throughout your home, but more importantly, they are beautiful memories to cherish forever.
+And Staheli added, “Your family is only at each stage of life one time.
+Each moment is a moment that you will never get back.
+Yes, family photos are beautiful to hang and have throughout your home.
+But more importantly they are beautiful memories to cherish forever.”

 Both Coppelman and Staheli said they like to get to know their clients ahead of the shoot.
 They ask a bunch of questions about every member of the family who will be present — parents and children, alike — to get a feel for each person’s personality as well as the family dynamic.